bdr99/py-aosmith/README.md

 - HPV10-66H01DV
 - HPV10-80H01DV

-If your water heater is not working with this library, but it can be controlled using the A. O. Smith mobile app, please [open an issue](https://github.com/bdr99/py-aosmith/issues/new) so that support can be added.
+If your water heater is not working with this library, but it can be controlled using the iCOMM mobile app, please [open an issue](https://github.com/bdr99/py-aosmith/issues/new) so that support can be added.

 Similarly, if your water heater is working with this library, but is not listed here, please [open an issue](https://github.com/bdr99/py-aosmith/issues/new) so it can be added to the list.